-New National leader Judith Collins plans portfolio changes in first act in new role
+Judith Collins new National leader: Winston Peters claims Todd Muller had 'serious breakdown'

 She said she was taking the issue "quite seriously" and was "absolutely not at all comfortable" about the leaking of patients' details.

-If Collins decides to strip Woodhouse of health, Whangārei MP Shane Reti would be the most likely candidate to take his place.
+If Collins strips Woodhouse of health, Whangārei MP Shane Reti would be the most likely candidate to take his place.

 Reti – a medical doctor – has been heavily involved in National's health response and policies.